 Uptime & Reliability

 FastComet guarantees 99.9% uptime on their website.
-However, the actual figure was better than that as my test site stayed up for 100% of the time.
+However, the actual figure was better than that.
+My test site stayed up for 100% of the time.

 Also, the response times were steady, which stayed under 200ms most of the time.